digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Automated Detection (automated_detection)

 This is a required attribute and it must be in the form "Yes" or "No".
-This indicates to us that decision taken in respect of content detected or identified using automated means.
+This indicates to us that decision taken in respect of automatically detected means.

+### Automated Take-Down (automated_takedown)

+This is a required attribute and it must be in the form "Yes" or "No".
+This indicates to us that take-down was performed using automated means.

 ### Redress (redress)